 Silver Sneakers can help you get fit the way you want by providing you access to fitness locations nationwide.
+Only retirees enrolled in the Medicare Advantage Essential or Premium plans my take advatage of the Silver Sneakers benefit.

 Humana Guidance Center in Louisville